Tutorial: Optimizing Injection Molding Parameters

 You can use any array type whose maximum is at least your number of factors.
 A larger array than the minimum gives more data to separate effects from noise.

 With 3 factors, all three types are available.
-L4 needs only 4 runs, but with 3 factors the main effects alone consume all degrees of freedom, leaving zero residual degrees of freedom and making it impossible to test whether effects are real.
-L8 uses 8 runs, which leaves residual degrees of freedom for error estimation and allows proper hypothesis testing.
+L4 needs only 4 runs, but the intercept plus 3 main effects requires 4 parameters against only 4 observations, leaving zero residual degrees of freedom.
+The error variance cannot be estimated, so neither the precision of effect estimates nor the F-test can be computed.
+L8 uses 8 runs, which leaves residual degrees of freedom to estimate the error variance and separate real effects from noise.

 An orthogonal array specifies one run per condition.
-Replicating each condition provides an estimate of within-condition variability (error).
-In this tutorial, each condition is replicated once, giving 16 total runs.
+Running each condition again with an independent setup provides an estimate of within-condition variability (error).
+In this tutorial, each condition is run twice for a total of 16 runs.
+L8 with 1 replication already leaves residual degrees of freedom, but adding replications improves the precision of the error variance estimate.

 Generate the Dataset